Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/kokogiak.md

 abilities_top:
   - name: "Voice Imitation"
-    desc: "  Kokogiaks can mimic the sounds of a person in distress by attempting a [[Deception]] check to [[Lie]].
+    desc: "  Kokogiaks can mimic the sounds of a person in distress by attempting a [[compendium/skills.md#Deception|Deception]] check to [[Lie]].
 The kokogiak has a +4 circumstance bonus to this check."
 abilities_mid:
   - name: "Attack of Opportunity"
     desc: "⬲ "